 - Team type 1: Cross-Functional Squad

 - These Teams are made up of some combination of design, engineering, and product.
-Teams such as Growth, Core Product Squad, or New Product Squad.
+Teams such as Growth, Core, or Integrations.

 - This is what the majority of your Teams will be.